binocarlos/digger-container/README.md

 # digger-container

-A JQuery style array wrapper for JSON models
+A JQuery style wrapper for JSON model arrays.

 # install